jamesaduncan/osom.guide/src/index.md

 holds the managers of those services to account through various mechanisms documented in terms of reference.

-The executive also has a role in advocating and monitoring the adoption of [doctrine](/doctrine) throughout the organisation, which is a collection of 40 universally useful patterns of behaviour.
+The executive also has a role in advocating and monitoring the adoption of [guides to better decisions](/doctrine) throughout the organisation, which provides a collection of 40 universally useful patterns of behaviour that should be encouraged wherever possible.

 ### The service network